 Strong regional trends appear in the percent change across these two time periods.
 Sub-Saharan Africa has 6 of the 10 cities with the largest decreases from 2014-18 to 2019-23.
-By contrast, 39 of the top 50 cities with the greatest percent increase in NDVI between these two time periods are located in Eastern Asia (Table S1).
+By contrast, 39 of the top 50 cities with the greatest percent increase in NDVI between these two time periods are located in Eastern Asia (Fig. 2).